willpennell/packing-project/README.md

 2. Within the constraints of Rule 1 above, send out no more items than necessary to fulfil the order.
 3. Within the constraints of Rules 1 & 2 above, send out as few packs as possible to fulfil each order.

+The initial pack sizes are 5000, 2000, 1000, 500, 250.
+So when call the `/pack/250` endpoint 1 pack will have been used (the 250 one).
+However should we send ask for 251, the optimal would be 1 x 500 pack size.
+To satisfy the above constraints.

 https://packing-project.onrender.com/pack/250

 # Endpoints: